 If you have paid 100% of the Interest and Dividends Tax determined to be due by the due date of the tax, you will be granted an automatic 7-month extension to file your New Hampshire Interest & Dividends Tax return.
 If you meet this requirement, you may file your New Hampshire Interest & Dividends Tax return up to 7 months beyond the original due date of the return and you will not be subject to the late filing penalty.

 Note: An extension of time to file your return is not an extension of time to pay the tax.

 If you need to make an additional payment, file a Form DP-59-A Extension along with the payment.
-File online using Granite Tax Connect at www.revenue.nh.gov/gtc.
+File on-line using Granite Tax Connect at www.revenue.nh.gov/gtc or mail to NH DRA, PO Box 637, Concord, NH 03302-0637.
 This application and payment must be postmarked on or before the due date of the tax.
 Failure to pay 100% of the tax due by the original due date will result in the assessment of interest and may result in the assessment of penalties.
 You are not required to attach a copy of your federal extension to your return.
 Filing a federal extension does not automatically extend your New Hampshire filing requirements.